ejans/odoo_new_api_guideline/source/decorator.rst

      if self.fieldx == x:
         self.fieldy = 'toto'

-In previous sample `self` corresponds to the record currently edited on the form.
+In the previous sample `self` corresponds to the record currently edited on the form.
 When in on_change context all work is done in the cache.
-So you can alter RecordSet inside your function without being worried about altering database.
+So you can alter RecordSet inside your function without worrying about altering the database.
 That's the main difference with ``@api.depends``

-At function return, differences between the cache and the RecordSet will be returned to the form.
+At function return, the differences between the cache and the RecordSet will be returned to the form.

 View management
 ###############
-One of the great improvement of the new API is that the onchange are automatically inserted into the form for you in a simple way.
+One of the great improvements of the new API is that the onchange functions are automatically inserted into the form for you in a simple way.
 You do not have to worry about modifying views anymore.

 Warning and Domain
 ##################
 To change domain or send a warning just return the usual dictionary.
-Be careful not to use ``@api.one`` in that case as it will mangle the dictionary (put it in a list, which is not supported by the web client).
+Be careful not to use ``@api.one`` in this case as it will mangle the dictionary (put it in a list, which is not supported by the web client).